A "Guide to Surviving Prostate Cancer" -- Book Review

 Realities of screening

 Dr. Walsh debunks the 2012 recommendation by the U.S. Preventative Service Taskforce against routine screening for prostate cancer.
-They did so without the guidance of one urologist.
-The government in action.

 Unfortunately, thousands of men have been diagnosed with prostate cancer but were told by their family doctor they didn’t need to be screened.
 Even today I have friends who have family doctors with that philosophy.
 Even today!
 Incredible.
 In addition, it has been found that African Americans have a higher risk than of prostate cancer than Caucasians and for years they have been treated based upon the same data.